 The Bowdoin Organic Garden supplies vegetables and fruits to the College's Dining Service, and it provides research opportunities for faculty and agricultural experiences for the college community.
 The Garden is certified organic and has acquired new land that will be available for academic research and sustainable agricultural practices.

-Rogers Farm serves as the University's sustainable agriculture research facility and is available for Cooperative Extension Service programs and teaching projects.
-The University's student-run community-supported agriculture program operates on the farm.
+Rogers Farm serves as the University's organic and sustainable agriculture research facility and is used for "a wide range of teaching, research and outreach activities."
+The University operates its student-run community-supported agriculture program on the farm.

-College of the Atlantic students "have the opportunity to design and participate in independent and group studies, work-study jobs, and final projects that involve Peggy Rockefeller Farms and nearby Beech Farm...Peggy Rockefeller Farms has 55 acres for grass-fed livestock production, hay, market gardening and crops, plus another 62 acres of forest."
+College of the Atlantic students can design and participate in independent and group studies, work-study jobs, and final projects that involve Peggy Rockefeller Farms and nearby Beech Farm.
+Peggy Rockefeller Farms operations include the production of pastured livestock; cultivation of certified organic livestock, fruits, berries, vegetables, and mushrooms; and renewable energy projects.
 The Farm employs students, offers additional opportunities for hands-on experiences, and offers classes that include organic gardening and farm planning.

 Graduate students conducting research in Sustainable Agriculture can earn one of five M.S. degrees or three Ph.D. degrees, depending on their interests.

 Students operate the Black Bear Food Guild CSA and manage the University's 3-acre farm.
 Note: Graduate and post-graduate degrees that include research in sustainable agriculture also are offered.